ned1313/learning-opa-and-terraform/2-rego-basics/README.md

   "water"
 ]
 ```

+> Quick note about packages: When we launched REPL, we implicitly started a Rego module.
+Modules define a package they're part of.
+This give you the ability to define and import packages for other Rego modules to use.
+When we started REPL we didn't declare a package name, so once we added a statement to our module (using the `import` keyword), REPL created a package called `repl`, which we can see by running the `show` command.

 By default, the `import` statement will use the end of the path as the shorthand name, but you can also specify as name with the `as` keyword like this: